mozilla/pkipolicy/rootstore/policy.md

 When a CA operator fails to comply with any requirement of this policy - whether it be a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident and MUST be reported to Mozilla as soon as the CA operator is made aware.
 At a minimum, CA operators MUST promptly report all incidents to Mozilla in the form of an [Incident Report][Incident-Report].
-Any matter documented in an audit as a qualification, a modified opinion, or a non-conformity is also considered an incident and MUST have a corresponding Incident Report.
+Any matter documented in an audit as a qualification, a modified opinion, or a major non-conformity is also considered an incident and MUST have a corresponding Incident Report.
 CA operators
 MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.